Demetri Callas: The Four Seasons

 It was in late 1970 that Callas was recruited into The Four Seasons.
 He took the place of founding member and lead guitarist Tommy DeVito.
-Callas persuaded Valli to take on board musicians, keyboardist Al Ruzicka and drummer Paul Wilson.
+Callas persuaded Frankie Valli to take on board musicians, keyboardist Al Ruzicka, tenor vocalist Bill DeLoach and drummer Paul Wilson; Ruzicka and Bob Gaudio would serve as the primary songwriters on Chameleon, the only Four Seasons album to feature Callas.

 During his time with The Four Seasons, he toured throughout the U.S. and internationally.
-He ended up leaving in 1974, acknowledging afterward that his wild behavior had put him at risk of being fired and that, rather than wait for Frankie Valli and Bob Gaudio to fire him, resigned voluntarily.
+Because of the debts DeVito had incurred, Callas's tenure with the band was marked by a grueling touring schedule of up to 300 concerts per year (some of which featured Bob Grimm in Callas's stead) until the debts were paid off in 1973.
+Callas—after briefly being fired along with much of the rest of the band in 1973 but then rehired shortly thereafter— resigned in 1974, acknowledging afterward that his wild behavior had put him at risk of being fired and that, rather than wait for Valli and Gaudio to fire him, resigned voluntarily.
 Callas had joined the band during a low point in its career, and only after his departure did his material become hits, including "My Eyes Adored You" (Callas's favorite work with the Four Seasons) and the British Northern soul hit "The Night."
 By the time "My Eyes Adored You" was publicly debuted in September 1974, former The Happenings guitarist John Paiva had replaced Callas.
 The members Callas had brought on had likewise been replaced by Lee Shapiro and Gerry Polci respectively, who would serve as the core for the band during its mid-1970s renaissance.